Wednesday 3 April 2024

 contended that we should focus on neutralising Islamist terrorists on Pakistani soil but not focus on neutralising Khalistani terrorists on Canadian soil coordinating their violence in India, though to be fair, she has strongly condemned Khalistani terrorism, but still argued that some Sikhs willingly took to Bhindranwale’s path of Khalistani terror in the late 1970s and early 1980s “out of a sense of injustice that has too long a history” to discuss in that column!).
 While I would not, even for a moment, suggest stereotyping all or even most members of any religious grouping in our country or elsewhere as terrorists or supporters of terrorism (which would be counterproductive to fighting terrorism other than being grossly unfair, as I’ve discussed at length in the context of Muslims here, emphasising how criticism of the Islamic scriptures by ex-Muslims or others doesn’t validate bigotry towards Muslims or even practising Muslims as people, lies on the social media and spins from the godi media ought not to be taken on face value and how the Modi sarkar does not particularly have a great track record at financial transparency or managing the economy or even resolving Hindu grievances, and I would strongly urge those with anti-Muslim attitudes to very carefully read that piece with an open mind), and that caveat needs to be applied loud and clear (indeed, the brutal anti-Sikh carnage in 1984 boosted, rather than checked, Khalistani terrorism, the insurgency remaining a huge threat till the mid-1990s), the real threat of terrorism also should not be glossed over for reasons of political correctness.
 Equally, out of sheer confirmation bias in favour of birth-based identity, one ought not to shy away from acknowledging and unequivocally condemning ghastly crimes committed in the name of one’s own identity, instead taking refuge in bizarre and baseless conspiracy theories.* The Khalistani threat subsided to a great extent by the mid-1990s (thanks to the sacrifices of the mostly also Sikh personnel of the Punjab Police, as much as the excesses against innocent civilians by rogues among them, again often themselves Sikhs, were rather tragic and sometimes even malicious for promotions**), but always persisted on Indian soil, even if in a much, much milder form, such as a cinema hall in Ludhiana packed with Bihari and UPite Hindu labourers being bombed in 2007.
 After the revamp of intelligence agencies by the UPA-II government following numerous major large-scale jihadist terrorist activities like the IC 814 hijacking in 1999, the parliament attack in 2001 (these two happened in the Vajpayee tenure) and 26/11 Mumbai attacks in 2008, a planned Khalistani attack in Delhi on Diwali in 2011 was thankfully averted (and while the life of every innocent person on Indian soil is precious, ever since the intelligence revamping by the UPA-II government, high-intensity terrorist attacks since 2009 have been relatively few, the one in Pathankot, Punjab, in 2016 by Pakistani jihadist terrorists after Narendra Modi became PM unfortunately being one of those few that have taken place; it must be noted that the reduction in high-intensity terrorist attacks in India is a phenomenon dating back to 2009 with the onset of the UPA-II government and not 2014 with the onset of the Modi government).
 However, as I have discussed at some length in this Twitter thread (worth perusing in full), since 2016, there has been a pattern of Khalistani terror strikes on Indian soil (even if low-intensity), taking Indian citizens’ lives (no, not just some diaspora verbal diarrhoea), other than Amritpal Singh’s followers (many of whom, by the way, got arms licenses from the BJP government-appointed LG’s administration in J&K, which took very long in revoking them as well) having stormed a police station in Punjab to until then have terrorists released and physical attacks on our embassies and consulates as also on Hindu temples overseas, also because of the appeasement and thus emboldenment of Sikh communalism by the Modi sarkar (as against its firm denunciation by Manmohan Singh, as pointed out in the Twitter thread).
 The Twitter thread cited also gives clear examples of the appeasement of Sikh communalism by the Modi sarkar, such as declaring non-Khalsa Sikhs (who have been brutally targeted by Khalistani terrorists) as being ineligible to vote in gurudwara elections, seeking to commute the death sentence of a Khalistani terrorist Balwant Singh Rajoana and openly declaring that the PM has a special relationship with the Sikhs (over other Indian citizens - imagine the reaction had a Hindu leader from the Congress brought out such a book vis-a-vis Muslims or even Christians!).

-Also, the way the BJP pushed the farm laws, which, at least in part, clearly favoured cronyists, gave an opening to the Khalistanis to push their agenda on Indian soil (in which unfortunately, the Khalistanis did not entirely fail) and the manner in which some from the BJP and some prominent personalities from its support-base sought to, in a baseless fashion, demonise all the protesting farmers as Khalistani terrorists and/or agents of belligerent foreign powers, as you can see here, here, here, here and here [and some BJP-leaning Twitterati have repeated the pattern with the Minimum Support Price (MSP) protests, other than in another context, a BJP politician slurred a Sikh policeman with whom he had some disagreement as ‘Khalistani’, as you can see here, though there was also fake news of another such incident], or the fatally mowing down of four Sikh farmers in Lakhimpur Kheri in UP by a BJP minister’s son did not help matters either, and may have won the Khalistan movement some new recruits.
+Also, the way the BJP pushed the farm laws, which, at least in part, clearly favoured cronyists, gave an opening to the Khalistanis to push their agenda on Indian soil (in which unfortunately, the Khalistanis did not entirely fail) and the manner in which some from the BJP and some prominent personalities from its support-base sought to, in a baseless fashion, demonise all the protesting farmers as Khalistani terrorists and/or agents of belligerent foreign powers, as you can see here, here, here, here and here [and some BJP-leaning Twitterati have repeated the pattern with the Minimum Support Price (MSP) protests, other than in another context, a BJP politician having slurred a Sikh policeman with whom he had some disagreement on an unrelated-to-religion matter as ‘Khalistani’, as you can see here, though there was also fake news of another such incident], or the fatally mowing down of four Sikh farmers in Lakhimpur Kheri in UP by a BJP minister’s son did not help matters either, and may have won the Khalistan movement some new recruits.
 There were genuine concerns with the farm laws, such as a clause about not allowing farmers to raise their grievances in civil courts, but allowing a bureaucrat, not necessarily following formal legal procedures, to exercise his/her discretion to adjudicate disputes between farmers and big corporations and the very definition of 'farmer' including big corporations, other than there being a dearth of enough vegetable-market infrastructure for farmers to directly access on their own terms, concerns articulated with nuance even by the Swadeshi Jagran Manch of the RSS, and inserting such problematic clauses and pushing these laws without proper parliamentary debate clouded any objective discussion about the merits, if any, in the other provisions of these controversial laws.
 Also, steps similar to these farm laws had been tried but failed to deliver in Bihar.
 Many poor farmers died of the cold in the protests against the farm laws in 2020-2021, thus invalidating the contention that those protesting against these laws were only rich middlemen in the agrarian sector, and farmers from not only Punjab, Haryana and Uttar Pradesh but also other parts of India, like Gujarat, Maharashtra and Tamil Nadu, across religious lines did participate in the protests against the farm laws.
 While it is indeed very problematic that the proponents of the Khalistan movement also infiltrated the protests (see, for example, this and this) as also that some Sikh protesters (including even some who may not have necessarily been supporters of the Khalistan movement) unnecessarily made a show of religious identity over non-religious legislations for the whole of India and resorted to unlawful modes of protest, that does not mean that there were no genuine grievances or that all or even most of the protesters were anti-India.
 While very many of the protesters were Hindus, it should also be acknowledged that very many Sikhs themselves are vocal critics of the Khalistan movement (indeed, many Sikhs have had a stellar track record in our Indian security forces, even against Khalistani terrorists), such Sikhs even having been its targets (as you can see, for example, here, here, here and here), and many Sikhs in the farmers’ agitation too very openly distanced themselves from the Khalistan movement.
 Indeed, Prime Minister Narendra Modi, while withdrawing the laws, himself conceded that the farmers of India as a whole largely did not support the controversial farm laws, which makes sense, for if they did, they constitute a far greater number of voters than some agrarian middlemen or some extremists from a minority religious grouping, and the laws would not have had to be withdrawn.
 So, sections of the BJP ecosystem having demonised all protesters, many Sikhs among whom were also Indian military veterans, may have also definitely contributed to a spike in Khalistani sentiment in Punjab (something the BJP ecosystem should be careful about as farmers again protest for Minimum Support Price guarantees), which has also been seen by the hype given to some pro-Khalistan Punjabi language singers and a Golden Temple guard having the gall to refuse entry to a woman with a tricolour painted on her cheek, saying that Punjab is not a part of India!
 It is also noteworthy that shamefully, the Shiromani Gurudwara Prabhandhak Committee (SGPC), running very many gurudwaras nationally, has erected a museum in Amritsar hailing Khalistani terrorists as martyrs, and Simranjit Singh Mann, a Member of the Indian Parliament elected in 2022 from Sangrur, Punjab, is an open votary of Khalistan!
-It is, however, also true that even many of those Sikhs who are not strongly opposed to the Khalistan movement on ideological grounds also realise that taking up arms against the Indian state and facing the backlash of the same would not be worth it, not at all to deny that there are Sikh brothers and sisters indeed vehemently opposed to the very idea of Khalistan, and dehumanising Sikh, or even Muslim, fellow citizens, even those with problematic views, and taking the law in one’s hands is most inappropriate, paving the way for a breakdown of the rule of law, the very edifice of a successful society and economy.
+It is, however, also true that even many of those Sikhs who are not strongly opposed to the Khalistan movement on ideological grounds also realise that taking up arms against the Indian state and facing the backlash of the same would not be worth it, not at all to deny that there are Sikh brothers and sisters indeed vehemently opposed to the very idea of Khalistan, and dehumanising Sikh, or even Muslim or Christian, fellow citizens, even those with problematic views, and taking the law in one’s hands is most inappropriate, paving the way for a breakdown of the rule of law, the very edifice of a successful society and economy.

 In the battle of narratives, we, Indians, need to put up a united front and bust the fallacious propaganda of the Khalistani lobby seeking validation from politicians and civil society activists globally.*** I cannot agree with

 Shekhar Gupta saying that because all or most Sikhs on Indian soil are not violent extremists or not particularly cheering violent extremism (which is indeed true for most people of every religious grouping), the Indian society should not discuss the issue of Khalistan at all, and by that benchmark, no extremism from any community should ever be discussed!
 And then, which problem has been eliminated by refusing to acknowledge it, and why are voters not meant to discuss issues involving the nation in a democracy?!
 Also, given that there has been a pattern of Khalistani terror strikes, even if low-intensity, taking lives on Indian soil since 2016, I cannot also buy Tavleen Singh’s narrative that Khalistani terror on Indian soil is some myth created by Prime Minister Narendra Modi (whatever other issues I do have with the prime minister) and the public Modi-Trudeau standoff was of Trudeau’s making, in which Modi had to respond; so, why blame Modi on this score?
 Radiagate-tainted journalist Vir Sanghvi has written a similar article, in a baseless fashion, calling the Khalistani threat “imaginary” and blaming Modi for playing it up, though neither Modi, nor, to be fair, anyone else in the BJP has said in the wake of Trudeau’s allegations that Indian Sikhs in general are secessionists, though again, in all fairness, Sanghvi has indeed also been critical of Trudeau, saying Trudeau is making a fool of himself!
 To give an unbiased account, I must also mention that BJP leader Sandeep Dayma, in an election rally in Tijara, Rajasthan, did talk of uprooting mosques and gurudwaras, but later apologised saying ‘gurudwaras’ was a slip of tongue and he meant ‘madrasas’ instead, not apologising for having talked of uprooting our Muslim fellow citizens’ places of worship, which is despicable, and for those with very caricatured ideas of madrasas in India largely being terror factories, they are requested to see this, but it is interesting to see how even Hindu rightist politicians weaponsing bigotry are aware that in the current scenario, hate-mongering against Sikhs to Hindu audiences will not really help fetch Hindu votes but can, in fact, backfire, and the same BJP, which took no action against Ramesh Bidhuri for using horrible anti-Muslim slurs in parliament while in session, expelled Dayma, obviously because of what Dayma said against gurudwaras, even if it was a slip of tongue.
-The fact is that many left-liberals, even those who are not in active politics, desist from a honest conversation about Khalistani terrorism owing to their overt sympathy for communities that are minorities at the Indian national level, while many Hindu rightists also indeed desist from the same, owing to them (rightly) seeing Sikhism as an offshoot of Hinduism, but the question arises why that should mean that Khalistani terrorists’ atrocities should be forgotten by those who love obsessing over centuries-old hate crimes against Hindus by Muslim and Portuguese Christian invaders.
-These Hindu rightists romanticise Sikhs for having fought Muslim invaders and in an intellectually dishonest fashion, do not want to acknowledge that the anti-Sikh carnage in 1984, for which they rightly blame the Congress (but wrongly misusing that carnage for whataboutism when confronted about violence against innocent Muslim and Christian fellow citizens by Hindu extremists), had a years-long provocation beyond two Sikh bodyguards assassinating Indira Gandhi, given Khalistani terrorists had been brutally killing regular Hindu civilians, not just one senior Congress politician.**** These particular Hindu rightists shy away from mentioning Khalistani atrocities, for these very people do invoke wrongdoings by some Muslims and Christians to rationalise, and in many cases, even disgustingly justify, Hindu extremist violence against Muslim and Christian men, women and children; then, by their inhuman, morally warped benchmark, why would anti-Sikh violence by Congress members in 1984 be indefensible in the wake of Khalistani terror?!
+The fact is that many left-liberals, even those who are not in active politics, desist from an honest conversation about Khalistani terrorism owing to their overt sympathy for communities that are minorities at the Indian national level, while many Hindu rightists also indeed desist from an honest conversation about the Khalistani threat, owing to them (rightly) seeing Sikhism as an offshoot of Hinduism, but the question arises as to why that should mean that Khalistani terrorists’ atrocities should be forgotten by those who love obsessing over centuries-old hate crimes against Hindus by Muslim and Portuguese Christian invaders.
+These Hindu rightists romanticise Sikhs for having fought Muslim invaders and in an intellectually dishonest fashion, do not want to acknowledge that the anti-Sikh carnage in 1984, for which they rightly blame the Congress (but wrongly misuse that carnage for whataboutism when confronted about violence against innocent Muslim and Christian fellow citizens by Hindu extremists), had a years-long provocation beyond two Sikh bodyguards assassinating Indira Gandhi, given Khalistani terrorists had been brutally killing regular Hindu civilians, not just one senior Congress politician.**** These particular Hindu rightists shy away from mentioning Khalistani atrocities, for these very people do invoke wrongdoings by some Muslims and Christians to rationalise, and in many cases, even disgustingly justify, Hindu extremist violence against Muslim and Christian men, women and children; then, by their inhuman, morally warped benchmark, why would anti-Sikh violence by Congress members in 1984 be indefensible in the wake of Khalistani terror?!
 Thus, very many people across the ideological spectrum remain tight-lipped about Khalistani atrocities.

 And this brings me to a highly controversial but still, in my view, very pertinent point, and I apologise in advance to readers if this point will make them uncomfortable or worse still, offend them.
 And that point is that while I am vehemently opposed to the negative stereotyping of any community, it is equally wrong to overly romanticise any community and feed into it a superiority complex, which obviously also contributes to communal sentiment in that community.
 Sikhs as a community are overhyped by too many Hindus as being brave (no doubt, many Sikhs are brave, but many are not, such as Khalistani propagandist Amritpal Singh on Indian soil who, after making audacious statements of challenging the administration and fearing no one,